Bath vs shower

 A low-flow shower head might use only 40 litres.

-In conclusion a ten-minute shower, using an average head, requires the same amount of water as half a bath; there is not much in it.
+So a ten-minute shower, using an average head requires the same amount of water as half a bath; there's not much in it.

-Bernard Preston's fifteen minute shower uses 250 litres of soft water; it is entirely relaxing and indulgent, but only for those who harvest the rain.
+Bernard Preston's fifteen minute shower uses 250 litres of soft water; it is entirely relaxing and indulgent but is only for those who harvest the rain.

 Water-saving shower head